soterianetworks/spase/README.md

 # Integration Ways

-There are three ways to integrate the SP to CIP.
+There are three ways to integrate SP to CIP.

 Way To Integration |  Description
 ---|---